-- Aligned with EC State Aid rules, eligible capital costs can be grant funded up to 100% funding by de minimis (capped at 200,000 euros); or revised State aid terms (14 May 2020) of up to 95% funding towards eligible costs - Bids are capped at £1.995 million per applicant for BEAR Phase 4, and at £19,000 average grant per bus/coach per applicant for SCR fitments. - Grant funding is only going to be paid after successful completion of installation, evidence of successful in-service emissions reduction, and receipt of invoice from chosen supplier.
+- Regulated by State Aid rules, eligible capital costs can be grant funded up to 100% funding by de minimis (capped at 200,000 euros); or revised State aid terms (14 May 2020) of up to 95% funding towards eligible costs - Bids are capped at £1.75 million per applicant for BEAR Phase 5, and at £19,000 average grant per bus/coach per applicant for SCR fitments. - Grant funding is only going to be paid after successful completion of installation, evidence of successful in-service emissions reduction, and receipt of invoice from chosen supplier.